eddiesosera/skate-360/README.md

 <!-- stipulated the highlight you experienced with the project -->

-- Getting the 3D Js models to work and function properly.
+- Getting the 3D.js models to work and function properly.
 - getting all the data to work properly.

 <!-- <br /> -->